Employer of Record (EOR)

 Role of the EOR

-For each individual receiving Consumer-Directed (CD) services, there must be an EOR.
-This person is considered the employer of the attendants providing care/supports for the individual.
+For each person receiving Consumer-Directed (CD) services, there must be an EOR.
+This person is considered the employer of the attendants providing care/supports for the person.
 An EOR must be at least 18 years old.
 A parent or other responsible party must act as the EOR for a child under the age of 18.
-In many cases, the EOR is the individual receiving services.
-In other cases, the EOR is a person designated by the individual receiving services to act as the employer.
-The EOR can only serve on behalf of one individual.
-The only exception when an EOR can serve multiple individuals is if the individuals receiving CD services reside at the same address.
-The EOR is the individual who will sign tax paperwork, manage attendants, and sign timesheets.
+In many cases, the EOR is the person receiving services.
+In other cases, the EOR is a person designated by the person receiving services to act as the employer.
+The EOR can only serve on behalf of one person.
+The only exception when an EOR can serve multiple people is if the people receiving CD services reside at the same address.
+The EOR is the person who will sign tax paperwork, manage attendants, and sign timesheets.
 NOTE: The EOR cannot be paid to direct care and cannot be the paid attendant.
 The duties of the EOR include:

 - Recruiting, interviewing, hiring, training, directing and supervising all attendants;